jonnyhayes1/Programming-for-Remote-Sensing/README.md

 2.1 Usage

-This tool will use a fire perimeter and use the pre and post fire Landsat images over the Chrome 2 Fire to classify the burn severity in the region.
-Generally, it is advised that post fire images are Landsat 7 or Landsat 8.
-The pre fire images used were Landsat 8 during this project and this type of imagery is preferred.
+This code will  use pre and post fire Landsat images over the Chrome 2 Fire to classify the burn severity in the region.
+Generally, it is advised that pre and post fire images are Landsat 7 or Landsat 8.
+The images used were Landsat 8 during this project and this type of imagery is preferred.

 2.2 Inputs